chandanhpcic/docs/source/manual/how-tos/maxmind_geo_ip.rst

 Create An Account
 ###################

 Goto https://www.maxmind.com/en/geolite2/signup and create your account.
-Note that the email address you provide will be used to send you the link you will need to enter in OPNsense, so make sure its a real account.
+Note that the email address you provide will be used to send you the link you will need to enter in Reticen8, so make sure its a real account.

 ######################
 Generate License Key